-In JUST Lincolnshire’s last blog I highlighted barriers to effective and meaningful partnership.
-These were :-
+In JUST Lincolnshire’s last blog I highlighted barriers to an effective and meaningful partnership.
+These were:-

 - Lack of Vision